awsdocs/aws-codepipeline-user-guide/doc_source/pipelines-create-cross-account.md

 1. Choose **Save** to save the permissions for the Amazon S3 bucket\.

-**To create a policy for the service role for AWS CodePipeline \(console\)**
+**To create a policy for the service role for CodePipeline \(console\)**

 1. Sign in to the AWS Management Console with *AccountA* and open the IAM console at [https://console\.aws\.amazon\.com/iam/](https://console.aws.amazon.com/iam/)\.

 1. In **Dashboard**, choose **Roles**\.

-1. In the list of roles, under **Role Name**, choose the name of the service role for AWS CodePipeline\.
+1. In the list of roles, under **Role Name**, choose the name of the service role for CodePipeline\.
 By default, this is AWS\-CodePipeline\-Service\.
 If you used a different name for your service role, be sure to choose it from the list\.

 1. On the **Summary** page, on the **Permissions** tab, expand **Inline Policies**, and then choose **Create Role Policy**\.
 **Note**